nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 ## Next 10 - Deep dive on funding

 Funding is a critical aspect of sustaining and growing the Node.js project.
 The session on funding at the Node.js collaboration summit in Dublin delved into the current state of funding, potential sources of revenue, and strategies for effectively utilizing available resources.
-The discussion, led by mhdawson, aimed to identify actionable steps to ensure the long-term financial health of the project.
+The discussion, led by Michael Dawson ([@mhdawson](https://github.com/mhdawson)), aimed to identify actionable steps to ensure the long-term financial health of the project.

 ### Current State of Funding